AlonGabriel/Medical-SAM2-Prostate/README.md

 </p>

 Medical SAM 2, or say MedSAM-2, is an advanced segmentation model that utilizes the [SAM 2](https://github.com/facebookresearch/segment-anything-2) framework to address both 2D and 3D medical image segmentation tasks.
-This method is elaborated on the paper [Medical SAM 2: Segment Medical Images As Video Via Segment Anything Model 2](https://arxiv.org/abs/2408.00874).
+This model and methods were adapted in an attempt to use the model for segmentation of the prostate, as well as prostate lesions.

 ## 🔥 A Quick Overview
  <div align="center"><img width="880" height="350" src="https://github.com/MedicineToken/Medical-SAM2/blob/main/vis/framework.png"></div>